Convert JPG to XLSX using Java REST API

 Code to Convert JPG to XLSX Using Java

-For users interested in broadening their document transformation options, a helpful next step is exploring how to Convert JPG to Word (DOCX) using the Java REST API.
+If you’d like to expand your document‑conversion toolkit, the next logical step is to explore our guide on Convert JPG to Word (DOCX) using the Java REST API.